-Eligible borrowers can seek a total loan amount equal to monthly average of payroll over the past 12 months, multiplied by 2.5.
-"Payroll costs" include salary, wages, commissions, cash tips, paid vacation or leave, insurance premiums and other group health care payments, allowance for separation or dismissal, paid retirement benefits and state or local taxes.
+Eligible borrowers can seek a total loan amount equal to monthly average of payroll over the past 12 months or calendar year 2019, multiplied by 2.5.
+"Payroll costs" include salary, wages, commissions, cash tips, paid vacation or leave, insurance premiums and other group health care payments, allowance for separation or dismissal, paid retirement benefits, state or local taxes, and certain federal taxes paid on behalf of employees.
 The statute also allows a business to include the "sum of any compensation to or income of a sole proprietor that is a wage, commission, or income, net earnings from self-employment, or similar compensation" in payroll costs to the extent these amounts are in an amount that is not more than \$100,000 in one year.